 Before we generate any revenue from product sales, each of our programs and product candidates will require additional preclinical and/or clinical development, potential regulatory approval in multiple jurisdictions, manufacturing, building of a commercial organization, substantial investment and significant marketing efforts.
 Our expenses could increase beyond expectations if we are required by the U.S. Food and Drug Administration, or FDA, European Medicines Agency, or EMA, or other regulatory authorities to perform preclinical studies and clinical trials in addition to those that we currently anticipate.
 These risks are further described under "-Risks Related to Discovery, Development, Clinical Testing, Manufacturing and Regulatory Approval" and "-Risks Related to Commercialization."
-As a result, we expect to continue to incur net losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.
+As a result, we expect to continue to incur net losses and negative cash flows for the foreseeable future.
+These net losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.